-Part 1 in this series of articles discussed the role standard work specifications can play in lowering warranty costs and suggested ways to create those standards.
+In Part 1 of this series of articles we discussed the role standard work specifications can play in lowering warranty costs and suggested ways to create those standards.
 But standards only have value when workers follow them.
 To ensure that happens, you must train crews and check results.

 Setting a Realistic Timetable for Completing Construction